-Audio-visual resources on safeguarding adults.
+Audio-visual resources on safeguarding adults

 A national request to share resources was a recommendation of the Making Safeguarding Personal Temperature Check.
+If you would like a copy, please email [email protected].

 This introduction to safeguarding describes what abuse is and tells people about the importance of reporting abuse.
 It details types of abuse and who might be affected by abuse and neglect.
 It links with the Safeguarding Adults Board and encourages the audience to learn more by visiting the website.